Here we are, again, still, wondering how to truly honor the legacy of Dr. Martin Luther King.

 “In a real sense all life is inter-related.
 All men are caught in an inescapable network of mutuality, tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.
 I can never be what I ought to be until you are what you ought to be, and you can never be what you ought to be until I am what I ought to be…This is the inter-related structure of reality.”

-It is a quote is from King’s Letter from Birmingham Jail.
+The quote is from King’s Letter from Birmingham Jail.
 You can see the whole typewritten letter and listen to him reading it by logging into the The Martin Luther King, Jr. Research and Education Institute at Stanford University.
 Educators and parents can find curricular materials and lessons that invite young people to dig more deeply.

-We might find new inspiration by reading primary source documents or listening to his speeches.
+We might find new insights by reading primary source documents or listening to his speeches.
 Here is a link to the transcript and recording for a 1967 speech: “A Knock at Midnight.”
 His comments on “midnight in our social order,” and comments on the role of science to answer questions and the need for love, surely resonate today.